 The approved minutes will become permanent records of the Committee.
 Minutes of public meetings and minutes of executive sessions that have been declassified will be in the custody of the Superintendent who will make them available to interested citizens upon request.

-SOURCE: MASC, July 2018
+SOURCE: MASC – Reviewed 2022

 LEGAL REFS.: M.G.L.
 30A:22; 66:10; 940 CMR 29.00